Unlawful Possession of a CDS in Oklahoma: Laws & Penalties

 Schedule I drugs include MDMA (ecstasy), LSD, GHB, heroine, and psychedelic drugs such as mescaline, peyote, and psilocybin (mushrooms).
 Schedule II drugs include cocaine, oxycodone, hydrocodone, PCP, and amphetamines.
 Brand names of Schedule II drugs include OxyContin, Percocet, Percodan, Seconal, and drugs commonly used for the treatment of attention deficit disorder: Ritalin, Adderall, and Concerta.

 Though marijuana is a Schedule I drug, for the purposes of prosecution, it is treated as a lesser drug.
 On the first offense, use of marijuana or a Schedule III, IV, or V drug is treated as a misdemeanor, punishable by up to one year in jail and a fine of up to $1,000.
-Second and subsequent offenses, however, are prosecuted as felonies.
+Second and subsequent offenses are also prosecuted as misdemeanors under § 2-402, with the same maximum penalty, regardless of prior convictions.

 Schedule III, IV or V Drugs